As a kid, I didn’t really understand what he was talking about, except I guess I figured that Dad didn’t like groups (and other people) very much.

 A block down Kingsway from our motel was the Technocracy temple.
 It was a relatively plain-looking building, with a large yin-yang sign out front.
 It was probably the symbol that caught my attention most of all.
 It seemed mysterious and universal – like a word from a language I had never seen before.

 Looking back at it now, it is a very strange sight, but not totally out-of-place on a busy street that was packed with large lit signs promoting other ideas, like food, lodging, furniture, or used cars.
-In fact, a few kilometers west, a Christian church had a large sign that said “Jesus Saves” in pink and blue neon.
-On Kingsway, if belief systems wanted to get your attention, flashy signs were a must-have.
-Compared to the neon for Jesus, Technocracy’s sign was tame and simple.
+In fact, a few kilometers west, a Christian church had a large sign that said “Jesus is the Light of the World” in pink and blue neon.
+(That sign is now on display in the Vancouver Museum.)
+On the busy street of Kingsway, if belief systems wanted to get your attention, flashy signs were a must-have.
+Compared to the neon for Jesus, Technocracy’s Ying-Yang sign looked rather tame and simple.

 Where did Technocracy come from?

 I always wondered what went on inside the Technocrats Temple.
-I had vague images I’d gotten from watching TV: about the FreeMasons and their secret society of ancient rights and sacred symbols.
-There was probably a secret handshake for Technocrats too.
+I imagined the vague images I’d seen on TV, mostly about the FreeMasons and their secret society of ancient rights and sacred symbols.
+I bet the Technocrats had a secret handshake too.

 One of my dad’s brothers, my Uncle Charles, was a 32nd order Shriner.
-Apparently, to get higher than that one must do a great service to one’s country, or be a King or something.
-Other than driving around in tiny cars in parades, I had no idea what being a Shriner entailed.
-(Whenever my Uncle Charles was in Vancouver for a Shriners convention, he looked very sharp in his bright red blazer and Fez.
-Very sharp indeed.)
+Apparently, to get higher than that, one must do a great service to one’s country, or be a King or something.
+Other than driving around in tiny cars in parades, I had no idea what being a Shriner really entailed, and I only know a little about it today.
+They fundraise for hospitals and children’s charities mostly, I think.
+What I know for sure is that whenever my Uncle Charles was in Vancouver for a Shriners convention, he looked very sharp in his bright red blazer and red Fez.
+Very sharp indeed.

 This sense of brotherhood and belongingness contrasted with my Dad’s stubborn sense of individualism.
-He was probably like a lone wolf sneering at the sheep.
-That Groucho quote (slightly misused from Groucho’s original intention) was close to Dad’s true nature.
-He didn’t do groups.
+He probably felt like a lone wolf sneering at all the dumb sheep.
+That Groucho quote (slightly misused from Groucho’s original intention) was pretty close to my Dad’s true nature.
+He had few friends, and he didn’t do groups.

-My Dad wasn’t anti-religion or athiestic as far as I could tell.
-He would just say “We’re Agnostic” and then, seeing my blank stare, sort of stumble through a half-assed explanation of the word.
-He never actually said that he didnt believe in god, but to me his feet seemed firmly planted in the realms of science and technology, and in a rational, materialistic worldview.
-I think my Dad was really a frustrated intellect – a bright layman light without much outlet.
-He had deep thoughts, and nobody to share them with.
+My Dad wasn’t anti-religion or athiestic; he’d just say “We’re Agnostic” and then, seeing my blank stare, stumble through a half-assed explanation of the word.
+He never actually said that he didnt believe in god, but to me his feet seemed firmly planted in the realms of science and technology and in a rational, materialistic worldview.
+I think my Dad was really a frustrated intellect – a bright layman light without an outlet.
+He had deep thoughts but nobody to share them with.

 The Technocracy temple became a Buddhist temple around twenty years ago.
 Back in the 1970s, it was weird to have the Technocracy Temple nearby, but maybe their yin-yang symbol was the most appropriate icon of the interdependence of the spiritualism and materialism.
 Even though the two sides compete for attention, they really need each other.